sauravraiguru/serverless-gateways/README.md

 ![Trigger Config](images/api-info.png)

-- Provide a `Path` say `post-classify`, select the action `Classify`-> `POST` you created earlier and Click on `Create`
+- Provide a `Path` say `post-classify`,
+- Select the verb `POST` from the drop-down
+- choose the action `Classify` created earlier in Functions
+- and Click on `Create`

 ![Trigger Config](images/api-operation.png)

 ####   Securing the API Endpoint
-Once we have now created an API GET /hello we need to now secure it.
+Once we have now created an API `classify` we need to now secure it.

-- Toggle the `Require authentication via API Key`
+- Toggle / Enable (to right) the `Require authentication via API Key`

 ![enablekey](images/enablekey.png)
 - Scroll down and click on `Save`.
 It will take you to `Summary` page of the API.
-Wherein, we can see the API link, status etc.
+Wherein, we can see the API endpoint link, status (online / offline) & other information

-- Go to `Sharing & Keys` on the left and Click on `Create API Key`
+- Go to `Sharing & Keys` on the left and click on `Create API Key`

 ![Sharing](images/sharing.png)

-- Paste this label `X-IBM-Client-Id` and `Create` a Key
+- Paste the label `X-IBM-Client-Id` and click on `Create` to generate a API key

-Note: Keep a note of the `generated` Client ID Key.
+Note: make a note of the `generated key value` of the Client ID Key.

 ![Create Key](images/create-key.png)

-Now lets try using the `POST /classify` API with the Client ID Key
+Now lets try using the `POST /post-classify` API with the Client ID Key

+- Go to `API Explorer`
+- click on `POST /post-classify`
-- Go to `API Explorer` and click on `POST /classify` and `Try it`
+- and click on `Try it` tab

 Note: This is the swagger which is provided for testing your API.

 ![Try It](images/post-classify.png)

-- Paste the `X-IBM-Client-Id` key's value which was noted earlier.
+- Paste the `X-IBM-Client-Id` generated key's value which was noted above.
 - Also, paste `imageUrl` value in the body parameter
 ```console
 {